skutaada/solo/README.md

 # solo
-yolov3 pytorch implementation from scratch
+yolov3 pytorch implementation from scratch for bachelor thesis